What is a nursing record?

 How to keep good nursing records

-The patient's record must provide an accurate, current, objective, comprehensive, but concise, account of his/her stay in hospital.
+The patient's record must provide an accurate, current, objective, comprehensive, and concise account of their stay in hospital.
 Traditionally, nursing records are hand-written.
 Do not assume that electronic record keeping is necessary.

 - Use a standardised form.
 This will help to ensure consistency and improve the quality of the written record.
 There should be a systematic approach to providing nursing care (the nursing process) and this should be documented consistently.
 The nursing record should include assessment, planning, implementation, and evaluation of care.